layertwo/homelab/docs/monitoring.md

 ## Storage

-The monitoring stack uses persistent storage for configuration and data:
+The monitoring stack uses persistent storage for data:

-- **Prometheus**: PVC for time series data
-- **Grafana**: PVC for configuration and database
 - **Gatus**: PostgreSQL database for storage (CloudNativePG cluster)

 ## Networking

 The monitoring stack is exposed through the internal Traefik instance:

-- Each application has its own subdomain (e.g., grafana.layertwo.dev)
+- Gatus is accessible at uptime.layertwo.dev
 - Authentication is handled by Authentik

 ## Alerting

-The monitoring stack provides alerting capabilities to notify administrators of issues:
+Gatus provides alerting capabilities to notify administrators when services become unhealthy:

-- **Prometheus AlertManager**: Sends alerts based on Prometheus metrics
-- **Gatus**: Sends alerts when health checks fail

 ### Alert Channels

-- **Pushover**: Mobile notifications
+- **Pushover**: Mobile notifications for service failures
-- **Email**: Email notifications
+- **Email**: Email notifications (if configured)
-- **Webhook**: Integration with other systems
+- **Webhook**: Integration with other systems (if configured)

 ## Dashboards

-The monitoring stack provides various dashboards for visualizing metrics and status:
+The Gatus dashboard provides visualization of service health and status:

-- **Grafana Dashboards**:
-  - Node Exporter: System metrics (CPU, memory, disk, network)
-  - Kubernetes: Cluster metrics (pods, deployments, nodes)
-  - Application-specific dashboards

-- **Gatus Dashboard**:
-  - Service health
+- Service health status (up/down)
-  - Response time
+- Response time metrics
-  - Status history
+- Status history and uptime percentage
+- Endpoint-specific details

 ## Maintenance